 Why eat lower on the seafood chain?

 Safe, joyful movement for people of all weights

 Are women turning to cannabis for menopause symptom relief?

 3 ways to create community and counter loneliness

 Helping children make friends: What parents can do

 Can electrical brain stimulation boost attention, memory, and more?

 Christopher D. Anderson, MD, MSc

-Dr. Anderson started at BWH in 2006 when he arrived as a junior neurology resident.
-He graduated residency in 2009, after which he performed a post-doctoral fellowship in the MGH Center for Genomic Medicine before completing his Neurocritical Care fellowship at BWH/MGH in 2012.
+Dr. Anderson started at BWH in 2006 as a junior neurology resident.
+He graduated residency in 2009, after which he performed a postdoctoral fellowship in the MGH Center for Genomic Medicine before completing his neurocritical care fellowship at BWH/MGH in 2012.
 Since that time, he has led a multidisciplinary translational and clinical research group with Dr. Jonathan Rosand at MGH and at the Broad Institute.
-As a strong advocate for team-based science, he has cultivated extensive collaborations across the International Stroke Genetics Consortium, the McCance Center for Brain Health, and the Broad Institute, where he is an Associate Member in the Program in Medical and Population Genetics.
+As a strong advocate for team-based science, he has cultivated extensive collaborations across the International Stroke Genetics Consortium, the McCance Center for Brain Health, and the Broad Institute, where he is an associate member in the Program in Medical and Population Genetics.